 With a total population of nearly 260,000, the Cedar Valley Region boasts a significant labor force with a majority employed in industries of manufacturing, education, health care and wholesale and retail trade.
 Iowa is a right-to-work state.

-A Laborshed Study was completed in Spring 2019 by Iowa Workforce Development in partnership with the Iowa Economic Development Authority.
+A Laborshed Study was completed in 2021 by Iowa Workforce Development in partnership with the Iowa Economic Development Authority.
 The following reports show labor characteristics for the Cedar Valley Region.

 Cedar Valley Regional Executive Summary